nivikumar/v1wrappers/ruby/README.txt

 An "examples" folder is provided in order to give you guidance about how to use this wrapper.
 In this folder you will find the following files:

   - client.rb:        Provides examples on how to perform general operations.
-  - emails.rb:    Provides examples on how to perform email-related operations.
   - lists.rb:         Provides examples on how to perform list-related operations.
   - contacts.rb:      Provides examples on how to perform contact-related operations.
+  - custom_fields.rb: Provides examples on how to perform custom field-related operations.
+  - messages.rb:      Provides examples on how to perform messages-related operations.
+  - emails.rb:        Provides examples on how to perform email-related operations.
+  - social_posts.rb:  Provides examples on how to perform social post-related operations.
   - errors.rb:        Provides examples on how to handle errors related to this wrapper.

 You can find more details of each example inside those files.